-Moreover, building an email list full of engaged subscribers takes time, and patience.
-Your offline efforts should help your improved online forms in that regards.
+Moreover, building an email list full of engaged subscribers takes time and patience.
+Your offline efforts should help your improved online forms in that regard.

 Small business owners can set themselves small weekly goals.
 Twenty new subscribers per week is not far fetched.
 In a year, that’s 1000 subscribers, which is no small audience.

 We’d love to see some examples!
 Send us pics of your offline tactics, or put them links in the comments below.

 Want to learn more about signup forms and capturing emails?
 Check out our guide on improving signup forms.

 Oh, are you signed up to our own mailing list?